HonghuiChen/Music16Final/readme.md

 - Search API call
 - Fetch Spotify ID from API calls
 - Store data (songs, artists) in User as list of IDs

+## Few updates on Week 9:
+- remove the follow/unfollow attributes of the User entity
+- made changes in the FavoriteArtist and FavoriteSongs attributes of the User entity
+- refractored getusername() method name
+- added getTrack helper class to retrieve track information when given the ID of the track
+- create SearchArtist class and implement the  searchArtist method